-A notifiable instrument must be notified under the Legislation Act 2001.
-Note
+Note A notifiable instrument must be notified under the Legislation Act 2001.

 - (3) A redistribution committee shall consist of-

 - (a) the commissioner; and

-- (b) the planning and land authority; and
+- (b) the territory planning authority; and

 - (c) the surveyor-general; and - (d) a person appointed by the electoral commission whose qualifications or experience would, in the opinion of the electoral commission, enable the person to assist the committee, particularly in relation to the factors set out in section 36.